 Cut a large egg shape out of your white cardstock.
 You’ll need a smaller rounded circle for the chick’s body, and you’ll need half of an egg with a jagged edge all out of the cardstock.
 You can trace an image and cut them out.

-Take the cracked egg piece and design it.
+Take the cracked egg piece and design the Easter craft.
 You can use crayons, watercolors, markers, glitter and glue, or whatever your family likes.
-Let it dry.
+Let the Easter craft dry.
 Cut out squares and rectangles out of the yellow tissue paper, crinkle them, and use these to decorate your chick’s body.
 Cut a diamond shape out of the orange cardstock and fold it in half.
 Glue this into the center of your chick’s face for the beak.
 Glue your googly eyes on or add your googly eye stickers above the beak.

 Take two yellow feathers and create your chick’s wings.
 Once your cracked egg part dries, add glue along the outer edges and glue it to the egg shape.
 Leave the jagged edge open.
 This creates a small pocket for your chick to slide in.
-You can staple the outer edges if you like to make it more stable.
+You can staple the outer edges if you like to make the Easter craft more stable.

 This Easter craft uses a small template that will make the egg, chick, and the jagged shell.
-It gives the illusion that the chick is popping out of the egg.
+The Easter craft gives the illusion that the chick is popping out of the egg.

-These 12 Easter crafts are loads of fun for the whole family.
-You can do one each day leading up to the holiday and bring your family together.
-They’re fast, fun, and they’ll help you create memories that last a lifetime.
+These 12 Easter crafts for kids are loads of fun for the whole family.
+You can do one each day leading up to the holiday and bring your family together with these Easter crafts for kids .
+The Easter crafts for kids are easy, fast, fun, and these Easter crafts for kids will help you create memories that last a lifetime.